 Now, if that holding loses money or if the economy changes, if it relates to your cost basis for that holding, you will have a reversing transaction on a future tax return.
 But at the time when it is unearned, it will be taxed 3.8%.
 It is complicated, there are a lot of moving parts and if you are over these thresholds for compensation, consult your tax professional.

 At MyhealthQuoter.com, we are here to guide you and help you get informed and make the right decisions, and we will continue to do so in the advent of healthcare reform and as these different choices become available.

 Matthew Byrne has made a career helping people find affordable health insurance in Ohio.
 He is the founder of MyHealthQuoter.com, a Dublin-based brokerage providing Ohio health insurance quotes and services for individuals, families and corporations.
 Mr. Byrne is a subject matter expert speaking frequently about Health Care Reform, Defined Contribution Programs, COBRA, and Medicare.
-He can be reached at (614) 336-3636, on online at www.MyHealthQuoter.com.
+He can be reached at (614) 336-3636, and online at www.MyHealthQuoter.com.